 What is the job like

-83% of Agriculture Professors said they were satisfied with their job and 83% said they feel like their job is making other people’s lives better.
+83% of Agricultural Sciences Professors said they were satisfied with their job and 83% said they feel like their job is making other people’s lives better.

 Is this right for me